-Place and means of publication of the net asset value

-CARMIGNAC GESTION, address: 24, place Vendôme, 75001 Paris.
+Place and methods of publication or communication of the NAV CARMIGNAC GESTION, address: 24, place Vendôme, 75001 Paris.

 The net asset value announced at 3pm (CET/CEST) each day shall be used for the calculation of the subscriptions and redemptions received before 6pm (CET/CEST) on the previous day.

 The net asset value is shown at CARMIGNAC GESTION and published on the CARMIGNAC GESTION website: www.carmignac.com a) Subscription and redemption fees

-13°FEES AND EXPENSES
+13° FEES AND EXPENSES

 Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
-The fees charged by the Fund serve to offset the costs incurred by the Fund to invest and disinvest investors' monies.
-Fees not paid to the FCP are attributed to the management company, the Fund promoter, etc.
+The fees charged by the Fund serve to offset the costs incurred by the Fund to invest and disinvest investors' assets.
+Fees not paid to the Fund are attributed to the management company, the Fund promoter, etc.

-EXPENSES PAYABLE BY THE INVESTOR, DEDUCTED AT THE TIME OF SUBSCRIPTIONS AND REDEMPTIONS BASIS RATE Maximum subscription fee payable to third parties, inclusive of tax (maximum rate) net asset value X number of units A EUR Acc: 4% E EUR Acc: None A EUR Ydis: 4% Subscription fee payable to the Fund net asset value X number of units None Redemption fee payable to third parties net asset value X number of units None Redemption fee payable to the Fund net asset value X number of units None b) Management and administration fees
+EXPENSES PAYABLE BY THE INVESTOR SUBSCRIPTION AND REDEMPTION FEES BASIS RATE Maximum subscription fee, inclusive of Net asset value X number of units A units: 4% tax E, X and Z units: None not payable to the Fund Subscription fee payable to the Fund Net asset value X number of units None Redemption fee payable to third parties Net asset value X number of units None Redemption fee payable to the Fund Net asset value X number of units None b) Management and administration fees